-b.
-Share of listed domestic companies by scale of audit firms capitalizations conduct operations on a large scale, and their operations are complex as well as international by nature.
+Audits at about 60% of listed domestic companies are conducted by large-sized audit firms, but in terms of market capitalization, large-sized audit firms have about 90% share and this trend has been persisting for many years.
+This is because listed domestic companies with large market capitalizations conduct operations on a large scale, and their operations are complex as well as international by nature.
 As a result, their audits require a large number of audit personnel and various specialist capabilities, which likely makes it difficult for firms other than large-sized audit firms to handle their audits (Figures I-3-5 and I-3-6).